Roosters and chickens

 - for housing on land (other than land zoned within Zone R5), no more than five (5) fowl/poultry and no roosters

 - for housing on land within Zone R5, no more than ten (10) fowl/poultry

 - fowl/poultry housing is to be located in the rear yard, with a floor area of less than 15m2

 - the housing of fowl/poultry (including guinea fowls) is to be located at least 4.5 metres from any dwelling, public hall, school or premises used for the manufacture, preparation, sale or storage of food

 - housing is to be enclosed to prevent the escape of poultry

 - if the housing is located on bush fire prone land, and is less than 5 metres from a dwelling, it must be constructed of non-combustible material.

 You can check the zoning of your property to determine how many chickens you can keep, by using the following property enquirer tool:

 Keeping roosters is not allowed in residential areas within Eurobodalla Shire, except in areas Zoned R5 – Large Lot Residential, however it is permitted in all rural areas.

 Please note: As of 1 December 2021, a reference to an Environment Protection Zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation Zone C1, C2, C3 or C4.
-For further information, please see NSW Department of Planning, Industry and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.
+For further information, please see Department of Planning and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.